Detailed pyFastChem module description¶

 and additional module information can be obtained viapip show pyfastchem

-class as well as additional constants used within FastChem
+class as well as additional constants used within FastChem.
+They are

 it using